 As written in the article that they use it to create result snippets for SERP, you should write a natural Meta description within the range of 156-160 character (space included).
 So that, your post’s search snippet would look good.
 Don’t just stuff keywords as you have just come to know that it doesn’t get you any ranking benefits but a beautiful snippet.
 So write a good one for your post.

-H1 tags are important, and you need to use them in an SEO friendly way.
-If you are not doing so, you should start doing from today.
+H1 tags are important, and you need to use them in an SEO-friendly way.
+If you are not doing so, you should start doing it from today.

 Use them in a sequential manner, first H1 then H2 then H3…

 Give the page/post title H1 tag.
 WordPress CMS automatically adds H1 tag to the title so you don’t need to bother if you are a WordPress user, but if you are using a differently coded site then remember to keep the page title between <H1></H1>.